How To Recognize A Pathological Liar: Spotting A Personality Disorder Or Other Signs

 What is lying, exactly?
 The definition of a lie is an "intentionally false statement," but that truly only scratches the surface.
 There are different types of lies along with different intentions for the lie.
 Some lies seem relatively harmless, like trivial or white lies.
 Other lies can cause lasting damage, especially when it involves a significant other.

-While many people tend to lie, albeit occasionally, there are some people whose patterns of dishonesty categorize them into a particular type of liars.
+While many people tend to lie, albeit occasionally, there are some people whose patterns of dishonesty categorize them into a particular type of liar.
 One of the more sinister types of liars is one who is pathological.
 Compulsive lying is a defining characteristic of a pathological liar, who will often lie for no known reason, perhaps due to a mental health issue.
 If you are in a relationship with a pathological liar, you already know how difficult it is to live with someone who is consistently dishonest.
 However, you may be suspicious that you are involved with a pathological liar but are unsure.
 Read on the discover the signs of a pathological liar and how to manage the relationship in ways that are healthy and strengthening.

 There are ways to recognize a pathological type of liar if you know what to look for.
 If you are in a relationship or married to a compulsive liar, you will need to know the options you have to deal with pathological lying.
 In this article, we will take a look at the signs of a pathological type of liar and how you can manage a relationship that may be full of love and lies.
 You may choose to stay with the person you love, despite their consistent dishonest nature, so we hope this information will help you make an informed decision.

-Signs of a pathological type liar
+How to recognize a pathological liar

 “Persistent, pervasive, and often compulsive pattern of excessive lying behavior that leads to clinically significant impairment of functioning in social, occupational, or other areas; causes marked distress; poses a risk to the self or others; and occurs for longer than 6 months.”